desultory/ugrd/readme.md

 When a module is loaded, `initramfs_dict.py` will try to load the toml file for that module, parsing it in the same manner `config.yaml` is parsed.

 The order in which modules/directives are loaded is very important!

+Modules can load other modules using the `modules` directive, be careful considering loading orders.

 If a module depends on another module, it can be added to the `mod_depends` list in the module config.
 A `ValueError` will be thrown if the module is not present.